JakubGal/test_luxonis/README.md

 #### Using API:
 I used API for web scraping for 2 main reasons
-  1. In https://www.sreality.cz/robots.txt it is allowed to use only API for data scraping
+  1. In https://www.sreality.cz/robots.txt it is allowed to use API for data scraping
   2. It is easier for processing

 #### Using Flask: